 Genetics are playing a more integral role in both and Conventional and Naturopathic Therapies.
-SNPs, or Single Nucleotide Polymorphisms, is the study of genetic mutations, which vary from person to person.
+SNPs, or Single Nucleotide Polymorphisms, study genetic mutations, which vary from person to person.
 Through assessing a person’s unique genetic picture, it is possible to understand aspects of treatment that were rather mysterious previously.

-- manufactures neurotransmitters
+- Manufactures neurotransmitters

-- detoxifies chemical pollutants and hormones
+- Detoxifies chemical pollutants and hormones

-- produces energy at the cellular level
+- Produces energy at the cellular level

-- builds red and white blood cells
+- Builds red and white blood cells

-- runs thyroid function
+- Runs thyroid function

-- repairs DNA
+- Repairs DNA

-- whole host of other health-determining issues
+- A whole host of other health-determining issues

-The MTHFR gene codes for the body’s ability to “methylate” folic acid in order to convert it to folate, which then acts as co-factor in multiple biochemical reactions as listed above.
-It was first studied in the context of cardiovascular disease, then in women with recurring miscarriages and infertility and finally, now, in mood disorders and other neurological issues.
+Following the Naturopathic mantra of “treating the cause,” I am increasingly drawn to genetics as a way of understanding disease on the most fundamental of levels.
+The MTHFR gene codes for the body’s ability to “methylate” folic acid to convert it to folate, which then acts as a co-factor in multiple biochemical reactions, as listed above.
+It was first studied in the context of cardiovascular disease, next in women with recurring miscarriages and infertility, and finally, in mood disorders and other neurological issues.

-- two normal copies = homozygous normal, full function of the enzyme
+- Two normal copies = homozygous normal, full function of the enzyme

 - Auto-immune disease